srinath-chakravarthy/ovito/README.txt

 OVITO - Open Visualization Tool
 ****************************************************************************************

+Main author:
-Author: Alexander Stukowski (mail@ovito.org)
+      Alexander Stukowski (mail@ovito.org)
       (Institute of Materials Science, Darmstadt University of Technology, Germany)

-OVITO is a scientific visualization and analysis software for atomistic simulation data.
-See website for more information:
+OVITO is a scientific visualization and analysis software for atomistic and other particle simulation data.
+Visit the website for more information:

    http://www.ovito.org/